Oval Solitaire

 03

-Modify a strong setting foundation or move into CAD when the right setting is not available.
+I modify a strong foundation when one exists and move into CAD only when the right setting has to be built.

 04